pretix/pretix-docs/docs/guides/meta/formatting.md

 ### Articles specific to Germany

-Some articles in our documentary are only relevant for the German-speaking world, for instance because they concern organizations that only exist in Germany.
+Some articles in our documentation are only relevant for the German-speaking world, for instance because they concern organizations that only exist in Germany.
 Although we are publishing the rest of our documentation in English first, it makes sense to write these articles in German.

 Because of the way MkDocs organizes the navigation on the website, you have to handle these articles in a special way.